Azure/fta-aks-operations/articles/patching-upgrade.md

   > [!NOTE]
   > If you are using Azure CNI, when setting max-surge, make sure you have sufficient IP addresses for the surge of the nodes.

-- For critical workload in production, use [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) (PDB) to ensure the availability of the workload.
+- For the critical workload in production, use [Pod Disruption Budget](https://kubernetes.io/docs/tasks/run-application/configure-pdb/) (PDB) to ensure the availability of the workload.
 Meanwhile, also make sure the PDB doesn't block the upgrade process.
 For example, ensure the `allowed disruptions` to be at least 1.
 - It is recommended to upgrade the image of node pools regularly.
 The process of upgrading the node pool image is better than patching and rebooting the node manually or with Kured.
 You can leverage the CI/CD pipeline to upgrade the image of node pools regularly.
 - When upgrading the node pools, you can consider adopting the [blue/green upgrade strategy](https://github.com/CloudNativeGBB/aks-upgrades) if possible.